antoine-182/knitr/README.md

 [FAQ's](https://yihui.name/knitr/faq/) for a list of frequently asked questions (including where to ask questions).

+**This package is a packge slightly modified.
+All the greatness of this package comes from this repository [homepage](https://yihui.name/knitr/).
+The only feature is that the output of a R chunk is in a new environment _lstlisting_ which allow much more font specification than the verbatim and Verbatim (fancyvrb) environment.
+If one have any remarks or question, feel free to post them.**

 ## Installation

 You can install the stable version on